torvalds/linux/Documentation/driver-api/vfio.rst

 	# echo 0000:06:0d.0 > /sys/bus/pci/devices/0000:06:0d.0/driver/unbind
 	# echo 1102 0002 > /sys/bus/pci/drivers/vfio-pci/new_id

-Now we need to look at what other devices are in the group to free it for use by VFIO::
+Analw we need to look at what other devices are in the group to free it for use by VFIO::

 	$ ls -l /sys/bus/pci/devices/0000:06:0d.0/iommu_group/devices